bioexcel/cwl-engine-guide/docs/full_cwl_implementation/airflow.md

 > GUI?
 Yes

-Airflow has a webinterface that may be used to submit, view and create various workflows.
+Airflow has a web interface that may be used to submit, view and create various workflows.
 The web interface allows for the creation of DAGs (the primary way that Airflow defines workflows).
-When running CWL workflows users are required to write a short (less than 3 lines) DAG wrapper for their CWL workflows and as such the Airflow documentation applies directly to CWL workflows.
-The webinterface and how to use it is documented well in Airflow.
+When running CWL workflows, users are required to write a short (less than 3 lines) DAG wrapper for their CWL workflows and as such the Airflow documentation applies directly to CWL workflows.
+The web interface, and how to use it, is documented well in Airflow.
 There are additional instructions for CWL specific aspects in the CWL Airflow documentation.

 ### Command Line

 > Command Line?
 Indirect

-Airflow is designed to have worflows triggered from the web UI.
+Airflow is designed to have workflows triggered from the web UI.
 They can however be triggered from the commandline using airflow.
-Additional control for viewing the status and other features of the worklows can be found through the REST API.
+Additional control for viewing the status and other features of the workflows can be found through the REST API.
 However there is no fully functional native command line interface beyond the REST API.

 ### Demo